electronick1/stairs_doc/source/index.html.md

-> It's recommend to use latest python 3 version
+> It's recommended to use latest python 3 version

-Just make `pip install stairsapp` to install all python dependenses.
+Just make `pip install stairs-project` to install all python dependencies.

 Stairs require redis, for storing statistic and some meta information, even tho you will use different streaming/queue service.